snthamel/cat-card-app/README.md

 ## Testing

-After building the API service docker image, run the below command to test the application
+After building the API service docker image, run the following command to test the application
 ```
 docker exec -it cat-card-app npm test
 ```